 STEP 4 ASSEMBLY OF THE HANDLEBAR

-First, remove the two nuts (L2) from the handle bar housing.
-Put the handle bar(E) into the handle bar housing and secure it with two nuts (L2).
-Then slide the wire harness through the opening (L1 & E3) as shown in (view A).
+First, remove the two Nuts (L2) from the Handlebar housing.
+Put the handlebar (E) into the Handlebar housing and the wire harness (L1 & E3) through the opening as shown in (view A).

 STEP 5 ASSEMBLY OF THE COMPUTER